invictus-integration/docs-ifa/dashboard/dashboard-buildpipeline.md

 ### Publish Artifacts task

-Add a Publish build artifacts task to the pipeline and name it **Publish Framework**, use `$(Build.ArtifactStagingDirectory)` as the path to publish (or the SaveLocation argument you specified in the previous task).
+Add a Publish build artifacts task to the pipeline and name it **Publish Dashboard**, use `$(Build.ArtifactStagingDirectory)` as the path to publish (or the SaveLocation argument you specified in the previous task).

-Use **Framework** as the artifact name.
+Use **Dashboard** as the artifact name.